b1-systems/react-components/library/README.md

 - `pastNotifications`: An array of past notifications which is used to populate the Popover inside the Topbar.

+## Confirmation dialog

+Creating a confirmation dialog over and over in different components can become very frustrating since they usually very similar to each other.
+Wouldn't it be nice if you could simply pass your message and callback functions to a hook and let it handle the dialog rendering, etc.? `ConfirmationDialog` and `useConfirmationDialog` to the rescue!

+First you insert a `ConfirmationDialog` somewhere up in your component hierarchy which takes the following props:

+- `cancel`: Text to display on the `Cancel` button
+- `confirm`: Text to display on the `Confirm` button
+- `title` (optional): A default title

+Inside a child component you have access to the `useConfirmationDialog()` hook which gives you access to the `confirm()` which you call with an object:

+- `onConfirm(): void`: Function to call if the user clicked the `Confirm` button
+- `msg`: Text or `ReactNode` containing your message/question, e.g. "Really delete the contract?"
+- `onCancel(): void` (optional): Function to call if the user either clicked the `Cancel` button or outside of the dialog to dismiss it
+- `title` (optional): Title of the dialog, overrides the value passed to `ConfirmationDialog`

 ## Directory layout

 **Do not remove the `index.js` symlink**, it's what makes `make libbuild-dev` possible